KCAC Forum Newsletter Volume 2 Number 7 July 1976

-In closing, I do think an artist can live and work in Kansas City and not feel too isolated, but I do feel it is necessary to get back to New York and other art centers often as possible to be revitalized, not only by the new things that are going on but also to see again and again what’s gone on before us.
-And i think it is extremely important to tall of us to continue to develop a strong art community here.
+In closing, I do think an artist can live and work in Kansas City and not feel too isolated, but I do feel it is necessary to get back to New York and other art centers as often as possible to be revitalized, not only by the new things that are going on but also to see again and again what’s gone on before us.
+And I think it is extremely important to all of us to continue to develop a strong art community here.

-And each day as I squeeze out my Cadmiums, I think of DeKooning in his studio on Long Island and Diebonkorn in his studio in California, and all the artists in between, squeezing out their Cadmiums and I am so very glad to be apart of it and and not tearing off in a frenzy to a 9:00 am client presentation (after being up all night in preparation), only to convince someone to buy something I don’t believe in myself.
+And each day as I squeeze out my Cadmiums, I think of DeKooning in his studio on Long Island and Diebonkorn in his studio in California, and all the artists in between, squeezing out their Cadmiums and I am so very glad to be a part of it and and not tearing off in a frenzy to a 9:00 am client presentation (after being up all night in preparation), only to convince someone to buy something I don’t believe in myself.

 That stronger wordless under-current of meaningfulness I felt at the gallery as a child made such an impact, that today it still provides incentive and sustains me when encountering the daily difficulties and seeming impossibilities of being an artist.